 What is LiDAR?

 LiDAR, or Light Detection and Ranging, is an active remote sensing technology that uses light in the form of a pulsed laser to measure distance.
-Light pulses, combined with other data points generated by the system, create accurate 3-D information about an object with relation to its environment.
-LiDAR is considered to be unparalleled in depth and dimension for finding the distance between objects and does so faster than RADAR or cameras.
+Light pulses, combined with other data points generated by the system, create accurate 3-D information about an object in relation to its environment.
+LiDAR is unparalleled in depth and dimension for finding the distance between objects and does so faster than RADAR or cameras.

-LiDAR can see through objects, such as walls or trees.
-It can be used to create high-resolution digital elevation models with vertical accuracy up to 10 centimeters.
+LiDAR can enable visibility through dense environments, such as forest canopies.
+It can create high-resolution digital elevation models with vertical accuracy of up to 1 centimeter.
 A LiDAR device has several components: a laser scanner, a GPS, and an Inertial Navigation System (INS).
-The equipment is typically mounted onto a vehicle, such as an aircraft, automobile, or drone.
+The equipment typically mounts onto a mobile vehicle, such as an automobile, drone, or UAV.